-Clinical Practicum I will be graded on a pass/fail basis.
-Only the grade of "Pass (P) or "Fail" (F) will be recorded on the student's transcript.
+Clinical Practicum III will be graded on a pass/fail basis.
+Only the grade of "Pass (P), "Fail" (F), or Incomplete (I) will be recorded on the student's transcript.
 Credit is given if the course is passed, although the GPA will be unaffected by the "P" grade.
 The "F" grade will impact the GPA as any failing grade does.
 The ACCE has the ultimate responsibility for assigning grades.
 The following requirements must be met for successful completion of the course (passing grade):

-- Meets the objectives of the course and the expectations on the Clinical Performance Instrument (CPI, web version) that are listed under Course Policies #13 of this syllabus, - Completes all clinical assignments in a satisfactory manner and on time. - ❖ Mid-term and final self-assessments using the Clinical Performance Instrument (CPI, web version) are due at the scheduled time for the Mid-term and Final evaluation of student performance.

-- ❖ Weekly Activity Logs (Appendix W) should be completed each week, but may be emailed or faxed to the ACCE every two (2) weeks.
-They are due by Wednesday of the following week. - The student should complete the mid-term sections of The APTA Evaluation of The Clinical Experience (Appendix C) by the time of the mid-term evaluation.
+- Meets the objectives of the course and the level of expectations on the Clinical Performance Instrument that are listed under #11 and Course Policies - Completes all clinical assignments in a satisfactory manner and on time. - ❖ Mid-term and final self-assessments using the Clinical Performance Instrument (CPI, Web version) are due at the scheduled time for the Mid-term and Final evaluation of student performance. - ❖ Weekly Activity Logs (Appendix C) should be completed each week, but may be e-mailed or faxed to the ACCE every two (2) weeks.
+They are due by Wednesday of the following week.
+Total of 60 points (5 points per week) - The student should complete the mid-term sections of The APTA Evaluation of Clinical Experience (Appendix D) by the time of the mid-term evaluation.
 It should be ready for review by the faculty member during the site visit.
-If the site visit will be handled by phone, the evaluation must be sent to the ACCE by the end of Week Five (5).
+If the site visit will be handled by phone, the evaluation must be mailed to the ACCE by the end of Week Seven (7).
 The Final completed form is due on the Wednesday of the week following the end of the practicum.
-The student should complete the form and review it with the CCCE and/or the CI prior to leaving the facility. - ❖ Reflective Practice Journal (Appendix X).
-Weekly journal entries must be submitted electronically by the Monday of the following week. - ❖ In-service (Appendix T) is due on Friday of Week #7.
-The outline and speaker evaluation must be submitted for the student to receive a grade for the project. - Discussion Board (Appendix Y) assignments are due on Saturday at noon.
-Students are expected to write an original response and respond to another student's posting for one case per week. - No Red Flags or Significant Concerns at Final CPI Evaluation.
+The student should complete the form and review it with the CCCE and/or the CI prior to leaving the facility.
+Mandatory requirement: student will not receive a P until completion.
+Mid-term and Final 10 points each. - Reflective Practice Journal or Reflective Case Study (Appendix E).
+Weekly journal entries must be submitted electronically by the Monday of the following week.
+The case study is due on the Wednesday of week 12.
+The student is required to do either a journal or a reflective case study. - Special Project (Appendix H) is due on Friday of Week 11.
+Reflective Journal total of 120 points (10 points per week) Reflective Case Study 120 points - ❖ Discussion Board assignments are due on Saturday at noon.
+Students are expected to write an original response and respond to another student's posting for one case per week.
+120 total points (10 per week) - ♦ Mastery level on Assignments: Assignment that are tardy will receive 1⁄2 point value up to 1 week past due date.
+Assignments turned in later than 1 week will not receive credit.
+Mastery level of 80% is expected on all assignments for successful completion of Clinical Practicum III.
+Students who do not meet mastery on written assignments may be required to do remedial work at the discretion of the ACCE.
+Students may be prohibited from attending class until all work has been submitted and the student has received a passing grade. - No Red Flags or Significant Concerns on the Clinical Performance Instrument (CPI) at Final Evaluation.